IS CFS PHYSIOLOGICAL OR PSYCHOSOMATIC?

 What I was not aware of was what I now recognize as “deep stress”: the fundamental and substantial tension of maintaining and defending the personality I had built for myself by my early thirties.
 This personality carried a great deal of unexplored, unexpressed resentment and sadness that had been invisibly sapping my vitality for years.
 Those suppressed emotions showed through in my personality chiefly as a sarcastic fatalism about life.

 Inwardly, I was often beset by circular and repetitive worries, although my calm demeanor mostly concealed this stress from other people.
 In spiritual terms, before CFS I was living only the life of the ego, intensely persecuted by my own self-doubt and regarding life as a high-risk game in which I felt I was constantly falling behind.
 My personality was beginning to crack under the strain of its own contradictions, but at the time I could not imagine another, more peaceful way to live.
 (I now suspect that this sort of deep stress underlies many kinds of illness, particularly those involving autoimmune failure.)
-I’m convinced that my deteriorating physical and psychological health made me susceptible to whatever viruses or other agents cause CFS; thus it is my conclusion that the syndrome is physiologically triggered but psychologically reinforced.
+I’m convinced that my deteriorating physical and psychological health made me susceptible to whatever viruses or other agents cause CFS.
+Thus it is my conclusion that the syndrome is physiologically triggered but psychologically reinforced.

 How Well Did I Get?

 There are significant ways in which I am more than 100 percent recovered from CFS — meaning that I became physically and emotionally healthier overall than before the illness struck.
-My general physical vitality is much stronger, largely because I exercise four to five times weekly instead of once or twice.
+My general physical vitality is much stronger, largely because I exercise three to four times weekly instead of once or twice.
 Before CFS, I would have regarded my current level of physical activity as “too athletic” and anti-intellectual, out of sync with my personality.
 Now I have a better idea of what my body requires to be healthy, without such harmful and unnecessarily limiting ideas getting in the way.

 My emotional health improved profoundly because I unlearned, chiefly through the Course discipline, my erstwhile habits of blaming, resentment, and self-persecution.
 Now I have relatively few doubts about myself not because I have replaced them with “self-esteem,” but because I have learned to place my faith and confidence in my own internal teacher.
 The Course calls this the Holy Spirit; I call it a sense of silent, intuitive guidance that I feel within me, but whose source is certainly far greater and wiser than my own personality.
+Anyone can learn to discover and rely on such guidance regardless of whether they think of themselves as religious, spiritual, agnostic, or atheist.

 Accepting Paradox, Learning Patience